CanonicalLtd/maas-docs/en/intro-concepts.md

 Here are some common terms that are essential to grasp in order to fully enjoy MAAS, not to mention the rest of this documentation.

-## Deploy

-To *deploy*, in a MAAS context, is to "utilize".
-Something that is deployable is the resource that MAAS ultimately provides that leads to software getting installed in order to offer up services.

-There is an action, in the GUI, called "Deploy" that should not be confused with the above general notion.
-This action simply installs an operating system, typically Ubuntu.

-Note that Juju, often used in conjunction with MAAS, also uses the term "deploy" to mean "deploy a service or an application".

 ## Nodes